neex/phuip-fpizdam/README.md

 While we were too lazy to do a writeup, Orange Tsai published [a perfect analysis](https://blog.orange.tw/2019/10/an-analysis-and-thought-about-recently.html) in his blog.
 Kudos to him.

+Also, my slides from ZeroNights 2019 [are available](ZeroNights2019.pdf).

 ## What's vulnerable

 If a webserver runs nginx + php-fpm and nginx have a configuration like